Bisque-IO/bop/docs/aof2/aof2_implementation_plan.md

     - [x] Provide binary record schemas for seal/compression/upload/eviction events and end-to-end crc64 validation. (`ManifestRecordPayload` encodes all tier transitions with per-record CRC checks)

-- [ ] **MAN2**: Integrate the log with `Tier1Instance` replacing `Tier1Manifest` JSON loading/saving. (shadow writes in place; replay + JSON retirement pending)
+- [x] **MAN2**: Integrate the log with `Tier1Instance` replacing `Tier1Manifest` JSON loading/saving. (completed 2025-10-07, Tier1 boot now replays MAN1 chunks into the live manifest map while JSON snapshots are gated behind the `tier1_manifest_log_only` rollback flag.)

-    - [ ] Maintain in-memory manifest index fed by log replay and expose existing lookup APIs.
+    - [x] Maintain in-memory manifest index fed by log replay and expose existing lookup APIs. (`Tier1InstanceState::replay_manifest_from_log` hydrates the manifest map before residency updates so callers continue using the existing lookup surface.)

-    - [ ] Remove the dormant JSON manifest loader/saver and keep the new log gated behind a feature flag until Tier 1 burn-in completes.
+    - [x] Remove the dormant JSON manifest loader/saver and keep the new log gated behind a feature flag until Tier 1 burn-in completes. (`Tier1Manifest::persist_json` only runs when the rollback flag is enabled; log replay is authoritative by default and the flag is plumbed through `Tier1Config::tier1_manifest_log_only`.)

 - [x] **MAN3**: Add recovery replay that loads the latest manifest snapshot then applies log chunks, reconciling Tier 0/Tier 1/Tier 2 state (Tier 1 bootstrap now replays the manifest log, seeds the in-memory index, and exposes replay metrics snapshots).